 How much does a virtual event cost?

 Hosting a virtual event in place of a physical event can save a considerable amount of money, which is vital in the current climate.
-It is estimated that virtual events cost a lot less than physical events when venue, food and beverage and onsite team costs are saved.
+It is estimated that virtual events cost a lot less than physical events when the venue, food and beverage, and onsite team costs are saved.

 The current pandemic has certainly seen a spike in demand for virtual events.
-If you are looking to organise a virtual event, contact us to see how we can help you.
+If you are looking to organize a virtual event, contact us to see how we can help you.